Frequently asked questions

 HOW CAN I BE SURE I AM BUYING A GENUINE RAYMOND WEIL WATCH?

 First, make sure you buy your watch from a RAYMOND WEIL authorized dealer and ask for the guarantee card duly filled in and stamped by the authorized dealer who sells you the watch.
 A unique serial number is engraved at the back of all RAYMOND WEIL watches.
+However, some older models are without serial numbers, so when in doubt, please contact [email protected] Another way to verify a valid serial number is by first creating an account here and registering your watch.
+If invalid it could mean it has been previously registered, or the serial number and/or model number does not exist.

 We only sell our watches through our network of authorized dealers.
 Some of them do have an official website on which they may sell RAYMOND WEIL watches.
 To locate your nearest authorized dealer, please go to the Store Locator section of our website.
+To find a list of our online authorized dealers, please visit here.
+Please Note: any purchase not completed from an authorized online retailer listed may be either discontinued or counterfeit.
+We cannot assume responsibility for purchase dissatisfaction or honor any warranties provided by unauthorized outlets.

 WHERE SHOULD I SEND A RAYMOND WEIL WATCH THAT NEEDS TO BE SERVICED?